-To better appreciate the advantages of the plugin, we can try changing the pom packaging configuration to jar and run mvn clean package again.
+To better appreciate the advantages of the plugin, we can try changing the pom packaging configuration to jar, and running mvn clean package again.

 We can now observe that our fat jar is organized a bit differently from our previous war file:

-Without the plugin, the lib folder would not exist, and all the content of BOOT-INF/classes would be located in the root of the package.
+Without the plugin, the lib folder wouldn't exist, and all the content of BOOT-INF/classes would be located in the root of the package.

 4.6.
 Inside the Jar Manifest

-Also the MANIFEST.MF has changed, featuring these additional lines:
+The MANIFEST.MF has also changed, featuring these additional lines:

 Spring-Boot-Classes: BOOT-INF/classes/ Spring-Boot-Lib: BOOT-INF/lib/ Spring-Boot-Version: 2.1.3.RELEASE Main-Class: org.springframework.boot.loader.JarLauncher